 You know your body a whole lot better than I do.
 Do what you gotta do and then get after it.

 A typical workday workout for me involves these elements:

 - Some type of weightlifting.
 Heavy day followed by a light day.

-- Some type of aerobic–walking integrated into the weightlifting or biking after lifting.
+- Some type of aerobic–walking or jogging integrated into the weightlifting or biking after lifting.

 A typical weekend workout for me involves these elements:

 - Walking while doing arm work with lightweight dumbbells

 - At least a half hour on a stationary trainer bike